Mine (Taylor Swift song): Background and release

-In an interview with Rolling Stone, Swift revealed that "Mine" was inspired by an unnamed crush in mind, saying "I was reflecting back on a boy I liked at a certain time."
-She also told MTV that the song is about what it would be like if she actually let her guard down.
-During a live Ustream chat with fans on July 20, 2010, Swift explained that the song is about "her tendency to run from love" after seeing many relationships end in goodbye and breakups.
+In an interview with Rolling Stone in September 2010, Taylor Swift revealed that her song "Mine" was inspired by an unnamed crush in mind, saying "I was reflecting back on a boy I liked at a certain time."
+She also told MTV that the song was about what it would be like if she actually let her guard down.
+During a live Ustream chat with her fans on July 20, 2010, Swift explained that the song is about "her tendency to run from love" after seeing many relationships end in goodbye and breakups.
 She continued, "I think I've developed this pattern of sort of running away when it comes time to fall in love and to stay in a relationship.
 The song is sort of about finding the exception to that and finding someone who would make you believe in love and realize that it could work out."
+During the livestream, Swift also confirmed that the final mix of the song was completed that morning.
+In March 2011, during an interview with In:Demand Scotland, Swift revealed that she had written the song when she was in Texas for her Fearless Tour (2009–2010).

-"Mine" was one of the fourteen tracks in Speak Now that was written solely by Swift.
-She also co-produced the song with Nathan Chapman, who co-produced all of Swift's studio albums.
-It was originally planned to be released on August 16, 2010, however, after the leak of an unauthorized low-quality mp3 file of the song, Big Machine Records decided to ship the song to country radio and iTunes twelve days earlier than planned on August 4, 2010.
+"Mine" was one of the fourteen tracks on Speak Now that was written solely by Swift.
+She produced the song with the American record producer Nathan Chapman.
+It was originally planned to be released on August 16, 2010, however, after the leak of an unauthorized low-quality mp3 file of the song, Big Machine Records decided to release the song to US country radio and on iTunes on August 4, 2010, twelve days earlier than planned.
 Swift commented that "a leak is so out of my comfort zone, but it ended up good in the end.
 It made me so emotional that I started crying."